David-OConnor/lin-alg/README.md

 ## SIMD

+Includes SIMD constructs with structure of array (SoA) layout, for Vec and Quaternion types.
+For example: `Vec3x8`, `f64::Vec3x4`, `Vec4x8`, and `Quaternionx8`.
+These allow you to perform parallel operations on vectors and quaternions (e.g. 4, 8, or 16 at a time) for a similar computation cost as a single one.
-Includes SIMD constructs (SoA layout) for Vec and Quaternion types.
-For example: `Vec3x8`, `Vec3x4`, `Vec4x8`, and `Quaternionx8` etc, for `f32` and `f64` types.
-They are configured with 256-bit wide (AVX) values, performing operations on 8 `f32`, `Vec3`, 4 `f64` `Vec3`, etc. See the examples below for details.
+They are currently configured with 256-bit wide (AVX) values, performing operations on 8 `f32` types, or 4 `f64` types.
+See the examples below for details.

 This library exposes an `f32x8` SIMD type that wraps `__m256` with appropriate constructors, operator overloads etc, and similar.
-This, and the `Vec3x8` etc APIs, mimic the nightly [core::simd](https://doc.rust-lang.org/beta/core/simd/index.html) library.
+It's used internally by the SIMD Vec and Quaternion types.
+This, and the `Vec3x8`, `Quaternionx8` etc APIs, mimic the nightly [core::simd](https://doc.rust-lang.org/beta/core/simd/index.html) library.
 They're used internally by our SIMD vector and quaternion types.
 It also includes `f64x4`.
 We are waiting to add 512-bit wide types until their operations are in stable rust.
 Hopefully soon!

-We take this approach so this library will work on stable rust.
+We use these custom SIMD types vice `core::simd` so this library will work on stable rust.
 We'll remove these when `core::simd` is stable.

-This lib also includes `pack` and `unpack` utility functions for converting slices of `f32`, `Vec3`, `Quaternion` etc between SIMD and normal values, taking care of padding the last chunk.
+This lib also includes `pack` and `unpack` utility functions for converting slices of `f32`, `Vec3`, `Quaternion` etc between SIMD and normal (scalar) values.
+This handles padding the last chunk, since input data may not align evenly in chunks of 4, 8, or 16.

+Note: This approach is the opposite of the array of structures (AoS) approach to SIMD used by the `glam` and `cgmath` libraries.

 ## CUDA (GPU)
 This library includes two helper functions for use with the `cudarc` library; these are to allocated `Vec3` and `Quaternion` types. (f32 and f64).
 They perform host-to-device copies.
+This is intended to simply application code.
 ```rust
 pub fn alloc_vec3s(dev: &Arc<CudaDevice>, data: &[Vec3]) -> CudaSlice<f32> {}